sanglech/ECommerceDemo/README.md

 4. Send sample queries to the server.

-    a) Navigate to http://localhost:8080/graphiql and begin sending queries there.
+    - Method 1: Navigate to <http://localhost:8080/graphiql> and begin sending queries there.

-    b) Import postman-collection and send queries using the methods provided.
+    - Methos 2:  Import postman-collection and send queries using the methods provided.

 ## Known Issues